carpentries/scaffolds/instructions/git.md

   ![Click on Terminal tab](img/rstudio-terminal.png)
 5. The command prompt will look similar to this image
   ![RStudio command prompt](img/rstudio-cmd.png)

+Your data will be saved when you close the project.
+The next time you go to
+<https://rstudio.cloud>, you can click on the project name and you will enter
+the project from where you last left off.

 ### Please note